Introduction to Prehung Doors

 Can I customize the finish of a prehung door after installation?

-Yes, if you sand and prime the door properly, you can paint or stain it to match your desired aesthetic.
+After installation, you can sand and prime the door to paint or stain it, allowing you to achieve your desired look.

 What tools do I need to install a prehung door?

-Yes, you will need basic tools such as a level, screwdriver, hammer, and possibly a chisel for adjustments.
+Basic tools like a level, screwdriver, hammer, and possibly a chisel for adjustments will be necessary for the installation.

 How do I ensure my prehung door is properly aligned?

-Yes, if you use shims during installation and check the door’s swing and level, you can achieve proper alignment.
+Using shims during installation and checking the door’s swing and level will help you achieve proper alignment.

 What should I do if my prehung door doesn’t close properly?

-Yes, if the door sticks or doesn’t close, you may need to adjust the hinges or check for obstructions in the frame.
+If the door sticks or fails to close, adjusting the hinges or checking for obstructions in the frame may be required.